compwiz32/website/content/posts/2021/configure-one-powershell-profile-for-many-users.md

 ## A primer on PowerShell profiles

-Before I can fully explain my solution, we need to cover some of the important parts of PowerShell profiles and how they work.
+Before delving into my solution, it is essential to discuss the crucial components of PowerShell profiles and how they work.
 Profiles allow a user to customize their experience to their liking.
-Each profile allows for custom configurations to be tailored to each user.
-If you're not super knowledgeable on PowerShell profiles, you can get up to speed by reading the built-in help inside of PowerShell: `help about_profiles` .
-I love the description they give so much that I am quoting it verbatim:
+Each user can personalize their PowerShell profiles with custom configurations.
+If you're not well-versed in PowerShell profiles, you can familiarize yourself by reading the built-in help in PowerShell: `help about_profiles`.
+I'm quoting the description exactly because I love it so much.

 *You can create a PowerShell profile to customize your environment and to add session-specific elements to every PowerShell session that you start.*

 *A PowerShell profile is a script that runs when PowerShell starts.
 You can use the profile as a logon script to customize the environment.
-You can add commands, aliases, functions, variables, snap-ins, modules, and PowerShell drives.
+Commands, aliases, functions, variables, snap-ins, modules, and PowerShell drives can be added.
 You can also add other session-specific elements to your profile so they are available in every session without having to import or re-create them.*

-Each user who launches a PowerShell session will have a PowerShell profile.
-It is a PowerShell script that runs every time you launch a PowerShell session, and you can add many things to the profile to make it work exactly as you wish.
-The automatic variable `$profile` reveals the path to your PowerShell profile location.
-As you might expect, your PowerShell profile is part of your Windows profile.
+When a user starts a PowerShell session, it generates a corresponding PowerShell profile.
+This PowerShell script runs whenever you start PowerShell, and you can customize it to your liking.
+You can find your PowerShell profile location with the `$profile` variable.
+Naturally, your PowerShell profile is included in your Windows profile.

 ![Displaying Your Profile Path](/images/2021/One-PSProfile/Displaying-yourprofile-path.png)

-But if you try to browse to the location listed above, you will find that there is no file in the folder listed above.
-Oddly enough, the profile script file isn't created automatically; you have to do it manually.
-Here's what happens when I tried to open the file stated on one of my test VM's in PowerShell v5:
+However, attempting to access the mentioned location will reveal an empty folder.
+Strangely, the profile script file does not generate on its own.
+You need to create it manually.
+When I tried to open the file mentioned on one of my test VMs in PowerShell v5, here's what happened.

 ![Profile script is missing from user profile](/images/2021/One-PSProfile/Missing-Profile-Script.png)

-There's multiple ways to create the script file.
-You can browse to the folder an create and empty .ps1 file with the correct name and you are set.
-You can also use PowerShell to create a blank file for you very easily.
+You can create the script file in several ways.
+- You can browse to the folder and create an empty .ps1 file.
+-You can also use PowerShell to create a blank file for you.

 ```PowerShell
 # Create a blank .ps1 profile script